-Law Office of Price & Wiggins, P.C. represents clients facing Texas criminal charges in Bell County, Milam County, Lee County, Williamson County, Bastrop County, Travis County, and Burnet County in Texas.
+Law Office of Michael J. Price, P.C. represents clients facing Texas criminal charges in Bell County, Milam County, Lee County, Williamson County, Bastrop County, Travis County, and Burnet County in Texas.

 Call (512) 354-1880 now to schedule a free, no obligations, confidential, consultation with Attorney Michael J. Price.